marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2021-11-04-Synapse Analytics DEP.md

 ![Synapse Architecture](https://github.com/marc-hadjeje/marc-hadjeje.github.io/blob/main/assets/images/Synapse_archi.jpg?raw=true)
 Azure Synapse brings together the best of SQL technologies used in enterprise data warehousing, **Spark technologies** used for big data, **Data Explorer** for log and time series analytics, **Pipelines** for data integration and ETL/ELT, and deep integration with other Azure services such as **Power BI**, **CosmosDB**, and **AzureML**.
 ##### Azure Synapse Analytics Managed Virtual Network
-Historical ways to address the data leakage risk:
+Historical ways to address the data leakage risk in for Azure ressources:
 - Azure managed services VNet injection
 - Using Azure Firewall in a hub & spoke architecture
 - Azure Private Endpoints
 - Azure Service Endpoint Policies
 New approach for data services is using Managed VNet for most Azure Data products like Power BI, Data factory, Purview, Azure ML.
 When you create your Azure Synapse workspace, you can choose to associate it to a Microsoft Azure Virtual Network.
 The Virtual Network associated with your workspace is managed by Azure Synapse.
 ![Synapse Architecture](https://github.com/marc-hadjeje/marc-hadjeje.github.io/blob/main/assets/images/Synapse_archi.jpg?raw=true)